webplatform/docs-wpd/Volunteer_Moderators/index.md

 ==Getting help==

 Chris Mills is the organizer of the volunteer moderators, so for any concerns or questions about this, feel free to contact him at '''cmills at w3 dot org'''.
+We may also set up a mailing list for this, but I'm not sure that's necessary right now.

 ==People currently on board as volunteer moderators==